slbruce/openshift_aws_disconnected/README.md

 The following services are set up by running terraform in the infra folder

 1. VPC with three private subnets
-2. Security groups that match the fireall requirements needed by the OpenShift cluster installation
+2. Security groups that match the firewall requirements needed by the OpenShift cluster installation
 3. Two Network Elastic Load Balancers:
     1. The `api.` and `api-int.` paths
     2. The `*.apps` load balancer.
 4. Two private hosted zones in AWS Route 53 to serve as the required DNS server
+5. AWS Instance Connect Endpoint.
+In order to connect to the bastion server there needs to be some tunneling.
+Unless you have a VPN that can connect to the private subnets this is the only way to connect to the bastion from outside.
+This is the only 'cheat' but it is unfortunately unavoidable.

 ### S3 Buckets
 In order to simulate a disconnected environment an S3 bucket is used as the transfer medium.
 A VPC Gateway Endpoint is added to enable access from the private subnets.
 Run terraform in the `transfer_bucket` folder.